-Within the overall context of their 'Centrifugal Offensive' strategic plan for the expansion of the Japanese empire into South-East Asia, the Philippine islands group, the Dutch East Indies, British Borneo and some of Australia’s outer mandates, Japan’s 2nd Fleet was divided into several parts each allocated a specific regional area of responsibility.
-Staging from Cam Ranh Bay in Vichy French Indo-China, the Western Invasion Force was responsible for the 'L' and 'J' (ii) seizures of south-eastern Sumatra and western Java as well as the seizure of the western and northern coast of Borneo; staging from Davao on the island of Mandaneo in the Philippine islands group, the Central Invasion Force was responsible for the seizure of eastern coast of Borneo and thence the eastern end of Java; and also staging from Davao the Eastern Invasion Force was responsible for the seizure of Celebes island and other islands in the eastern part of the Dutch East Indies.
+Within the overall context of their 'Centrifugal Offensive' strategic plan for the expansion of the Japanese empire into South-East Asia, the Philippine islands group, the Netherlands East Indies, British Borneo and some of Australia’s outer mandates, Japan’s 2nd Fleet was divided into several parts each allocated a specific regional area of responsibility.
+Staging from Cam Ranh Bay in Vichy French Indo-China, the Western Invasion Force was responsible for the 'L' and 'J' (ii) seizures of south-eastern Sumatra and western Java as well as the seizure of the western and northern coast of Borneo; staging from Davao on the island of Mandaneo in the Philippine islands group, the Central Invasion Force was responsible for the seizure of eastern coast of Borneo and thence the eastern end of Java; and also staging from Davao the Eastern Invasion Force was responsible for the seizure of Celebes island and other islands in the eastern part of the Netherlands East Indies.

-Although Tarakan is only a small island off the north-eastern coast of Borneo in the Dutch East Indies, its 700 oil wells, refineries and airfield made it an objective of strategic importance for Japan in the Pacific War.
+Although Tarakan is only a small island off the north-eastern coast of Borneo in the Netherlands East Indies, its 700 oil wells, refineries and airfield made it an objective of strategic importance for Japan in the Pacific War.

 Tarakan lies in the Sesajap river delta some 2.5 miles (4 km) off the north-eastern coast of Dutch Borneo separated from the mainland by the Batagau Strait.
 The Celebes Sea reaches the eastern coast of the island, which is approximately triangular in shape, 15 miles (24 km) long from the its north-western side to its southern end and 11 miles (17.7 km) wide across its northern end.
 The island’s central portion is covered with rugged but low hills reaching a height of slightly more than 100 ft (30 m).
 Most of the island is thickly wooded with palms, hardwoods and underbrush.
 From the central part of the western coast around the northern end to the central part of the eastern coast is a mangrove swamp between 1 and 2 miles (1.6 and 3.2 km) wide through which streams flow out of the hills.
 The lower part of the eastern coast and the southern end are edged by a narrower belt of mangroves.
 A small island less than 1,300 yards (1200 km) across, Sadau, lies 880 yards (805 m) off the central part of the western coast.
 The town of Tarakan is on the lower south-western coast with its main portion 2,000 yards (1830 m) inland, and there were small, scattered, brush-covered hillocks between the beaches and the town.
 The well-developed town lies on the western side of the Pamusian river with low, marshy ground on that flank.
 On the coast to the south-west of the main town were four piers for loading oil.
 Three good roads led from the dock area into the town.
 The town was backed by low hills and about 1 mile (1.6 km) to its north-west was Tarakan airfield.
 Some 3 miles (4.8 km) to the north of the airfield and just to the north-west of the island’s centre was the Djoeata oilfield while the smaller Sesanip oilfield was just to the north-east of the airfield.
 From the Djoeata oilfield a track led to Djoeata village on the north-western coast, but there were no coastal roads or tracks because of the swamps.